 Amalia Rodrigues, cultural icon and Queen of Fado.
 Photo credit: A.Currell on VisualHunt

 From the Alentejo region to the Algarve, Amalia Rodrigues is known throughout the Portuguese-speaking world.
-This singer and actress, born in Fundao in 1920 and deceased in 1999, is an icon of the fado tradition, but more as well: she represents the best of everything Portugal has to offer and is a staple of popular Portuguese culture.
+This singer and beautiful Portuguese film actress, born in Fundao in 1920 and deceased in 1999, is an icon of the fado tradition, but more as well: she represents the best of everything Portugal has to offer and is a staple of popular Portuguese culture.

 A true cultural icon, she has become ingrained in the Portuguese cultural consciousness over years and years.
 From the Douro Valley to Oporto, everyone knows her name.
 A true celebrity with a long and prosperous career, sometimes tempestuous, but who has never stopped singing in her mother tongue of Portuguese, making her country shine and influencing Portuguese music in general.